SINTEF/dlite/doc/user_guide/environment_variables.md

   - **DLITE_PYDEBUG**: If defined, it will turn on printing error messages from C to standard error.

-    It will also enable tracebacks from exceptions happening in Python plugins.
-Traceback from exceptions happening in Python plugins are normally lost.
-But, with `DLITE_PYDEBUG` defined, the full error message, including traceback, will be written to standard error.
+    It will also enable traceback from exceptions occuring in Python plugins.
+Traceback from exceptions occurring in Python plugins are normally lost.
+With `DLITE_PYDEBUG` defined the full error message, including traceback, will be written to standard error.

   - **DLITE_ATEXIT_FREE**: Free memory at exit.
 This might be useful to avoid